Updated July 2020.

 What makes a good content marketing writer?

 The specifics that go within your content – keywords, statistics, etc. – can only take the story so far.
-You need skilled content writers to make these pieces interesting, so look for the following:
+You need a talented writer to make these pieces interesting.
+In your search for that great content writer, look for the following:

 Great writing skills

 While anyone and everyone has the ability to write, only those who appreciate the fundamentals can create great articles.
 This means your marketing writer needs a solid foundation of spelling, grammar, punctuation, and all that other stuff most people stop thinking about after college.